-A. The illustrated rate should satisfy the requirements of the Model and the ASOP at all points in time.
-Depending on the changes that occur in the assumptions underlying the disciplined current scale, including assumptions for hedge costs and investment returns, most actuaries believe retesting the illustrated rate more frequently than annually may be necessary.
+A. The illustrated rate should satisfy the requirements of the Model, the ASOP, and the AGs at all points in time.
+Depending on the changes that occur in the assumptions underlying the disciplined current scale, including assumptions for hedge costs and investment returns, many actuaries believe retesting the illustrated rate more frequently than annually may be necessary.
 Some actuaries would perform sensitivity testing of adverse assumptions along with their annual testing to determine the changes in assumptions during the next year that would still allow the illustrated scale to satisfy the ASOP.

-Q 4.28: If an index-linked product offers multiple index buckets/accounts, how many illustrated rates are needed?
+Q 4.27: If an index-linked product offers multiple index accounts, how many illustrated rates are needed?